ospluscode/osPlayground/README.md

 # osPlayground
-This is a repo that I practise different solutions for
+This is a repo that contains solutions to some interesting practise questions